 This place is a bit out of the way but in my opinion, worth the visit.
 Beautiful sculptures in a picturesque, hilly surrounding in the middle of the island.
 The entrance was 80 baht so it doesn’t blow your bank either.
 After driving the busy roads it is an oasis of tranquility.

-If you are not a big fan of art and sculptures, perhaps it’s not your favourite thing, though.
+If you are not a big fan of art and sculptures, perhaps it’s not your favorite thing, though.
 There is a cafe and shop if you want to have some refreshments or buy souvenirs.
 But, may I suggest, that you have your lunch or coffee in one the awesome lookout places/restaurants that are nearby!?

 7. Giant Summit